teecke/gp-php/README.md

 1. Use the `docker-compose.yml.sample` file as your docker-compose configuration file.

-2. Create a docker network called "platform_services" before start the services with `docker network create platform_services`.
+2. Create a docker network called "platform_products" before start the services with `docker network create platform_products`.

 3. Create a directory called `webapp` and place your web application files within.

 4. Start with `docker-compose up -d`.

-5. Open a browser in the url <http://localhost:8080> to view your application running.
+5. Open the url <http://localhost:8080> in a browser to view your application running.

 6. Manage backups of your files: